{r setup, include=FALSE} knitr::opts_chunk$set(eval = FALSE) ### Communicating with Data in the Tidyverse 居然讲到了css,果断follow啊,还可以复习ggplot2。

 衡量了code字体的大小。

-/* Selects any <a> element when "hovered" */
+/* Selects any element when “hovered” */ a:hover { color: orange; }

 将类似这种用